North Woods Homestead, llc, Purebred Mini Jersey Dairy Cows in the PNW, Registered with PMJS, Priest River, Idaho

 0 Comments

-Near WA in north ID our acreage pasture by the mountains
+Near WA in north ID our acreage pasture by the mountains, North Idaho, A2A2MiniJerseys.com

 While Lance was still in the Army we daydreamed of the place we would settle when he retired.
 Being from Washington State originally we both wanted green trees and four seasons.
 He dreamed of land to raise a couple cows.
 I wanted to be hidden in the trees where I couldn't see a single neighbor and they couldn't see us.
 These were lofty dreams from our small government apartment on a military installation!